BeratYesbek/BeratYesbek/README.md

 <h1><p align="center">Hello, I'm Berat! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="35px"></h1></p>

-I'm studying computer engineering and Management Information System.
-Also, I am a backend developer at Privia Security which developing backend application with Ruby on Rails.
+I'm studying Computer Engineering and Management Information System.
+Also, I am a backend developer at Privia Security which is developing a backend application with Ruby on Rails.
 I love this industry, Software is a passion for me.
-Likewise, I have been trying to learn all technologies and software languages, and trying to implement the best way.
-Usually I am coding with  Ruby, C# and Kotlin, I am using TypeScript Angular as  frontend and Asp.Net core and Ruby on Rails as backend.
-In other words, I am not a fanatic of any programming language or any technologies, I really like to learn everything about software.
-In this wise, I am improving my process management and algorithm skills better.
-I am interested with Football, Neuroscience, and Psychology.
+Likewise, I have been trying to learn all technologies and software languages, and trying to implement them in the best way.
+I am usually coding with Ruby, C# and Kotlin, I am using TypeScript Angular as frontend and Asp.Net core and Ruby on Rails as a backend.
+In other words, I am not a fanatic of any programming languages or technologies.
+I really like to learn everything about software.
+In this way, I am improving my process management and algorithm skills everyday.
+I am interested in Football, Neuroscience, and Psychology.

 <h3 align="center">Contact with me:</h3>